Top Priorities and Tips for Adding an In-Law Suite

-Job loss and broken retirement nest eggs may encourage more Americans to consider moving in with their adult children.
+Job loss, broken retirement nest eggs, and declining health may encourage more Americans to consider moving in with their adult children.
 It’s important, however, that this new living space allows privacy and independence for all.

 The benefits of inviting relatives to cohabit include combining incomes to maintain a single household, shutting down homes in the off-season to save on utility and maintenance costs, and creating a sense of permanence for seniors instead so they don’t feel they have to rotate among children to avoid inconveniencing any one household.
 And, as the old saying goes, two can eat as cheaply as one.